storesafe/cordova-sqlite-storage/README.md

 ## Announcements

+- Windows 10 UWP is now supported by this version
 - Added simple sql batch query function
 - Added echo test function to verify installation of this plugin
 - Published [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) for maintenance of WP(7/8) version, working with the other supported platforms Android/iOS/Windows 8.1(+)/Windows Phone 8.1(+)